Reporting on transactions in Danish Aerospace Company A/S’ shares by persons closely associated with persons discharging managerial responsibilities

 Danish Aerospace Company A/S (“DAC” or the “Company”) has received notification pursuant to article 19 of the Market Abuse Regulation (EU) no. 596/2014 of the below transaction related to shares in DAC made by persons closely associated with persons discharging managerial responsibilities in DAC.

-Silver Bear Holdings ApS, closely associated person to Søren Bjørn Hansen, Deputy Chair of the Board of Directors, has made the transaction described in the attached notification on the date set out therein.
+M. Goldschmidt Capital A/S, a closely associated person to Søren Bjørn Hansen, Deputy Chair of the Board of Directors, has made the transaction described in the attached notification on the dates set out therein.

 For further information, please contact: